-As a member of the University of West Alabama Athletic Department, I attest that I have read, understand, and will adhere to the University of West Alabama Athletic Department Lightning Safety policy.
+As a member of the University of West Alabama Athletic Department to the University of West Alabama Athletic Department Lightning St

-Signature of staff member
+Signature of staff member Date

-Witness signature
+Witness signature Date

 AED Policy

 Due to recent events where athletes have died as a result of sudden cardiac death, the University of West Alabama now has an automated external defibrillator (AED).
 The brand of the AED we have is the Zoll AED Plus.
 Its technical support is through SEMA, Inc. Medical Equipment and Supplies from whom we purchased the device.
 The AED is very user friendly and can be used by any staff athletic trainer, first responder, athletic training student, coach, or athletic department administration certified in AED usage by either the American Red Cross or American Heart.
 EMT or higher certification also meets the criteria for usage.
 Following is the guidelines for usage by an AED certified staff member.
 Of note, remember the highest risk group we will deal with is probably the fan in bleachers.
 Be prepared for a spectator to go into cardiac arrest and do not hesitate to use our AED on a spectator.